swelljoe/slog/README.md

 * **log_info**

-    Prints an "INFO" level message to stdout with the timestamp of the occurrence.
+    Prints an "INFO" level message to stdout and/or file with the timestamp of the occurrence.

 * **log_warning**

-    Prints a "WARNING" level message to stdout with the timestamp of the occurrence.
+    Prints a "WARNING" level message to stdout and/or file with the timestamp of the occurrence.

 * **log_success**

-    Prints a "SUCCESS" level message to stdout with the timestamp of the occurrence.
+    Prints a "SUCCESS" level message to stdout and/or file with the timestamp of the occurrence.

 * **log_error**

-    Prints an "ERROR" level message to stdout with the timestamp of the occurrence.
+    Prints an "ERROR" level message to stdout and/or file with the timestamp of the occurrence.

+* **log_debug**

+    Prints a "DEBUG" level message to stdout and/or file with the timestamp of the occurrence.
+Disabled, by default.

+### Logging Options

+Logging options can be configured anywhere within your script, and can be changed at any point.
+Obviously, the settings will only apply to log function calls that happen after you have defined them.
+Usually, you'd want to define them at the beginning of your main script, and never change them.

+* **LOG_PATH**

+    Set this variable in order to write log entries to a log file.
+By default, entries will be printed to STDOUT.

+* **LOG_LEVEL_STDOUT**

+    Set this variable in order to determine what severity events to write to STDOUT.
+The default minimum level is "INFO".

+* **LOG_LEVEL_LOG**

+    Set this variable in order to determine what several events to write to the log file (set in LOG_PATH).
+The default minimmum level of "INFO".

-### Other Useful Tidbits
+### Other Useful Values

 * **SCRIPT_ARGS**